nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of candidates across various job roles
+* has a need to view and filter candidate lists quickly based on various categories
+* requires tools to schedule interviews, assign interviewers and update the outcome of the interview
+* requires tools to efficiently track candidate progress and make hiring decisions
-* prefer desktop apps over other types
+* prefers desktop apps for recruitment tracking over web or mobile applications
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Provides streamlined access to candidate information allowing users to track their progress, compare candidates, and make informed hiring decisions with efficient CLI commands, faster than a typical mouse/GUI driven app.

 ### User stories